-Everybody has mental health, just like we have physical health.
-The two can affect each other.
+Everybody has mental health and wellbeing, just like we have physical health and wellbeing.
+The two can and do affect each other.

 What affects mental health?

 Every week, 1 in 6 adults experiences a common mental health problem.
-It's completely normal and you will have felt like this at some point in your life as a result of day-to-day problems, such as work stress, car troubles, caring responsibilities or arguing with friends or family.
+It's completely normal and you will have felt like this at some point in your life as a result of day-to-day problems, such as work stress, money worries, caring responsibilities or arguing with friends or family.

-Other times, these feelings can be triggered because of a more significant event, like someone close to you dying, relationship breakdowns, physical health issues or financial worries.
+Other times, these feelings can be triggered because of a more significant event, like someone close to you dying, breakdown of important relationships or physical health issues.
 Sometimes it's not clear what the cause is.

 Do you need someone to talk to right now?